lexbor/docs/source/examples/html/tokenizer/text.md

 ## Conclusion

-This example provides a clear illustration of how to utilize the Lexbor library to parse HTML and process text tokens.
+This example provides a clear illustration of how to utilize the `lexbor` library to parse HTML and process text tokens.
 By focusing on text tokens, and employing proper error handling mechanics, the code demonstrates a concise yet effective approach to basic HTML tokenization.